 - 1. Licensees must enter and submit the data into the Waste System for a cutblock as required in section 3.2. - 2.
-A final survey map for each cutblock as required in Table 6-1 must be included in the submission.
+A final survey map for each cutblock as required in Table 6-1 and area calculations must be included in the submission. - 3.
+If used, the following files must be uploaded into the Waste System or emailed to the District: - a.
+The final version of the sample plan, - b.
+The Aggregate Plot Planner spreadsheet, and - c.
+The HRC file used for compilation.